ZephyrLabs/esp32watch/.pio/libdeps/ttgo-lora32-v1/TFT_eSPI/README.md

 # TFT_eSPI

 An Arduino IDE compatible graphics and fonts library for 32 bit processors.
 The library is targeted at 32 bit processors, it  has been performance optimised for STM32, ESP8266 and ESP32 types.
 The library can be loaded using the Arduino IDE's Library Manager.
-Direct Memory Access (DMA) can be used with the ESP32, RP2040 and STM32 processors to improve rendering performance.
+Direct Memory Access (DMA) can be used with the ESP32, RP2040 and STM32 processors with SPI interface displays to improve rendering performance.
+DMA with a parallel interface is only supported with the RP2040.

 Optimised drivers are incorporated for the following processors: